ToughkidDev/DKToolr/4MsxBGM_Enhanced/RastanSaga/readme.md

                                             Game will enter PSG simultaneous play mode.
                (Because the dungeon stage music was different, this part was excluded.)

+	    The prologue track used in the Sega Master System version was restored through the main title of the MSX version.

             Fixed a bug where stage clear music would play and stop depending on the conditions when entering the boss stage.